Busting the myths about recycling in Brisbane

 Discover the truth behind common recycling myths in Brisbane.
-Learn what can be recycled and why it matters for a cleaner, greener community.
+Discover what you can recycle and how it helps create a cleaner, more sustainable community.

-We all want to support a cleaner, greener Brisbane by taking small actions at home, like recycling.
-However, we often ask what goes in our recycle bin, where it gets recycled, and why it matters.
+We all want to support a cleaner, and sustainable Brisbane by taking small actions at home, like recycling.
+Many people wonder what belongs in the yellow bin, where recycling goes, and why it matters.
 Let's bust some of the most common misconceptions about recycling in Brisbane!

-Myth 1: If I put one wrong thing in my recycling bin, I’ve ruined a whole truck of recycling
+Myth 1: If I put one wrong thing in my yellow bin, I’ve ruined a whole truck of recycling

 Myth busted!

-Visy’s Material Recovery Facility (MRF) receives your recyclables and sorts them into paper, cardboard, rigid plastics, glass, and metal.
+Visy’s Material Recovery Facility (MRF) takes your recyclables and sorts them into paper, cardboard, rigid plastics, glass, and metal.
 The sophisticated mechanical sorters detect and remove any non-recyclable items or contaminants.

-It's important to know what can go in your recycling bin, but if a stray non-recyclable item makes its way into your bin, our systems will remove it.
+It’s important to know what belongs in your yellow bin.
+If a non-recyclable slips in, our systems remove it.

 Did you know?

-Here are the top five items you should not throw into your recycling bin:
+Keep these out!
+Here are the top 5 items you should not throw into your yellow bin:

 Myth 2: Recycling doesn’t matter because it all ends up in land fill